unuigbee/simple-form/README.md

 # simple-form

 A multi-step form application using React with Codeigniter as the backend implementation.
 Of course you can use any backend technology.
-Includes examples of routing using React Router and data fetching using Axios (A Promise based HTTP client for the browser and node.js).
+Includes examples of routing using React Router, data fetching using Axios and CSS scoping using CSS moduels with webpack.

 ## Installation
 1. Clone the repository to your server web space